dlsniper/yps/README.md

 Legal stuff
 ---
 This should be a way to save material for later listening, while on the move.
 Please respect the copyright of the authors of the respective videos.

+License
+---
+This project is created under MIT license.

+For more information, please see the [LICENSE](https://github.com/gophergala/yps/blob/master/LICENSE.md) file.